mhaugrud/msumcspy/_sources/Dictionaries/Enumerate.rst

    :prefix: list-29-
    :start: 1

-.. index:: iterable, enumerate, zip
+.. index:: iterable

 Iterable Functions
 ------------------

 We have seen that we can iterate over the elements of the various Python collections such as strings, lists, and tuples.
-For that reason, a collection like this is call and **iterable**.
+For that reason, a collection like this is called an **iterable**.

-The simplest way to iterate over a collection is use a ``for`` loop and iterate by item.
-However, there are circumstances where we need to iterate by index even though it is more complicated.
+The simplest way to iterate over such a collection is use a ``for`` loop and iterate by item.
+However, there are circumstances where we need the index, even though iterating by index is more complicated.

+.. index:: enumerate

+Enumerate
+^^^^^^^^^

 The ``enumerate`` function gives us a way to iterate by item but still have access to the index.
 ``enumerate`` constructs ``(index, value)`` tuples for each item in the collection.
 We can then